-- 5. "Hazard mitigation" means any cost-effective measure which will reduce or eliminate the effects of a natural or man-made disaster; - 7.
-6. "Local organization for civil defense emergency management" means an organization created in accordance with the provisions of the Oklahoma Civil Defense and Emergency Resources defense created in accordance with the provisions of the Oklahoma local authority to be dispatched by the Governor to supplement local organizations for civil defense in a stricken area; - 9.
-7. "Man-made disaster" means a disaster caused by acts of man including, but not limited to, an act of war, terrorism, chemical spill or release, or power shortages that require assistance from outside the local political subdivision; - 8.
-"Natural disaster" means any natural catastrophe, including, but not limited to, a tornado, severe storm, high water, flood waters, wind-driven water, earthquake, landslide, mudslide, snowstorm, or drought which causes damage of sufficient severity and magnitude to warrant hazard mitigation or the use of resources of the federal government, or the state and political subdivisions thereof to alleviate the damage, loss, hardship or suffering caused thereby; and - 10.9.
-"Political subdivision" shall mean any county, city, town or municipal corporation of the State of Oklahoma represented by an elected governing body. - SECTION 6.
+- 8. "Mobile support units" means an organization for civil

+Civil Defense and Emergency Resources Management Act by state or local authority to be dispatched by the Governor to supplement local organizations for civil defense in a stricken area; - 7.
+"Man-made disaster" means a disaster caused by acts of man including, but not limited to, an act of war, terrorism, chemical spill or release, or power shortages that require assistance from outside the local political subdivision; - 9.
+8. "Natural disaster" means any natural catastrophe, including, but not limited to, a tornado, severe storm, high water, flood waters, wind-driven water, earthquake, landslide, mudslide, snowstorm, or drought which causes damage of sufficient severity and magnitude to warrant hazard mitigation or the use of resources of the federal government, or the state and political subdivisions thereof to alleviate the damage, loss, hardship or suffering caused thereby; and - 10.9.
+"Political subdivision" shall mean any county, city, town or municipal corporation of the State of Oklahoma. - SECTION 6.
 AMENDATORY 63 O.S.
-2001, Section 683.4, is amended to read as follows:
+2001, Section 683.4, is amended to read as follows: - Section 683.4 A. There is hereby created the Oklahoma